 Jaime: Definitely.
 Okay, so how do we do that?
 Because that’s the thing, people have either had mishires and now they’re gun-shy, or they’re newer to it and they don’t totally know that to do, so give us all your wisdom on that.

-I’m looking for someone who cares about the company more than a paycheck.
+I’m looking for someone who cares about the marketplace more than a paycheck.
 I want people that aren’t gonna try to be like, “Oh, I want $11.50 per hour instead of $11.00,” and all that.
-I want people that see the long-term vision of the company, know that they’ll be treated well, and want to be in it for the long haul, and see the company grow before them.
+I want people that see the long-term vision of the marketplace, know that they’ll be treated well, and want to be in it for the long haul, and see the marketplace grow before them.

 Then, on top of that, I look for people who can communicate on a high level.
 The basic version of that is they have to speak my language.
 If I’m hiring someone international, I don’t wanna hire someone who can’t communicate to me in English.
 At a higher level than that, I want someone who’s gonna give me constant updates, who I don’t have to chase down because that’s a huge waste of my time, someone who’s gonna be proactive and come to me rather than me going the other way.

-That’s why at FreeeUp, we have 15 pages of communication guidelines that we make our workers memorize and get tested on before they get into our network.
+That’s why at FreeeUp, we have 15 pages of communication guidelines that we make the workers we hire memorize and get tested on before they get into our network.
 I don’t care how talented you are, I don’t care what kind of network you have, we’re never gonna work well together if you can’t communicate with me, so that’s something I value at a high level.